christopheradams/christopheradams.io/_posts/2026-02-10-the-shop-is-open.md

 I gleaned the spirit and mechanics of making an artwork unique from the practice of German photographer [Wolfgang Tillmans].
-His photographs are customarily presented as large-format unframed prints, while certain collectible works each comprise a signed certificate of authenticity, a small inkjet print, and a CD containing a high-resolution image.[^Marchesi2021] The collector is instructed to make and retain only a single exhibition print of the work at a time, while the artist is bound by the same rule.
+His photographs are customarily presented as large-format unframed prints, while a collectible work is made up of a signed certificate of authenticity, a small inkjet print, and a CD containing a high-resolution image.[^Marchesi2021] The collector is instructed to make and retain only a single exhibition print of the work at a time, while the artist is bound by the same rule.
 This pact between the *image-maker* and